vipulnaik/diet-exercise-health/events/2025/2025-04-16-dental-cleaning.md

 mouth, that I was free of any injuries from the dental cleaning, and did not have increased sensitivity, so I decided to resume a day early.

+### Resumption of sauerkraut

+On Saturday 2025-04-19, three days after the dental cleaning, I resumed consumption of sauerkraut with my first meal.
+On calendar, I have sauerkraut resumption set to four days after the dental cleaning, to give time to identify any sensitive areas that might have been hurt by the dental cleaning.
+However, I was pretty confident based on the lack of issues over the past three days that it is safe to resume, so I resumed a day ahead of schedule.